 What research is under way to develop more accurate tumor markers?

 Cancer researchers are turning to proteomics (the study of protein structure, function, and patterns of expression) and proteogenomics (the integration of proteomics with genomics and gene expression analysis, or transcriptomics) with the hope of developing novel biomarkers that can be used to identify cancer in its early stages, to predict the effectiveness of treatment, and to predict the chance of cancer recurrence.

 Liquid biopsies, a new approach to studying tumors in which bits of tumor material—including DNA and other molecules as well as whole cells—that are released from tumors are analyzed in bodily fluids such as blood or urine, may yield additional new biomarkers.
 As of May 2019, FDA has approved one liquid biopsy test: the cobas® EGFR Mutation Test for the detection of EGFR gene mutations in circulating tumor DNA of patients with lung cancer.
 FDA is prioritizing its review of several new liquid biopsy tests (e.g., Foundation One® Liquid, Guardant360®, Signatera™), for which it has granted breakthrough and expedited access pathway designations.

-More information on NCI’s role in supporting research on novel tools and methods for diagnosing cancer is available on the Diagnosis and Staging Research page.
+More information on NCI’s role in supporting research on novel tools and methods for diagnosing cancer is available on the Cancer Diagnosis Research page.